Progressive Autoregressive Video Diffusion Models: Progressive Autoregressive Video Diffusion Models

 \subsection{Training}

-While regular video diffusion models always treat the latent frames as a single entity by assigning a single noise level $\displaystyle \rt$ to all of them, we extend this formulation by modeling each frame independently and assigning them with varying noise levels $\displaystyle \rvt_{0:F-1}$.
-This change in the noise level distribution typically requires finetuning the pre-trained video diffusion model to adapt to our progressive noise level distribution.
-We finetune pre-trained video diffusion models by modifying the noise levels during training.
-Regular diffusion model training~\citep{ho2020ddpm,liu2022rectifiedflow,liu2023instaflow} involves uniformly sampling a noise level $\rt\in [0, T)$, adding noise to the samples $\displaystyle \rvx^0_{0:F-1}$ via the forward diffusion process (\cref{eq:forward_diffusion,eq:add_noise}), and computing the loss (\cref{eq:ddpm_loss}).
-To enable sampling with progressive noise levels in~\cref{eq:linear_schedule,eq:progressive}, we simply switch to per-frame training noise levels $\displaystyle \rvt_{0:F-1}$.
-In our experiment, we observed that, similar to the sampling noise levels $\displaystyle \bm{\tau}'_{0:S}$ in~\cref{eq:linear_schedule}, training on a simple linear noise schedule yielded satisfactory results for all reported experiments.
-During training, the noise levels $\displaystyle \vt$ is perturbated by a random shift $\displaystyle \delta$ to preserve the coverage of the full diffusion timestep range $[0, T)$~\citep{song2020denoising}. $\displaystyle \delta=0.4\epsilon(\rt_i-\rt_{i+1}), \bm{\epsilon} \sim \mathcal{N}( 0 , \mI )$ is randomly sampled for each training iteration and remains constant for all $\displaystyle \rvt_{0:F-1}$ within that iteration.
+As described in~\cref{sec:method:progressive}, PA-VDM requires change in the noise level distribution.
+We finetune pre-trained video diffusion model to adapt to our progressive noise level distribution.
+Conventional diffusion model training~\cite{ho2020ddpm,liu2022rectifiedflow,liu2023instaflow} involves uniformly sampling a noise level $\rt\in [0, T)$, adding noise to the samples $\displaystyle \rvx^0_{0:F-1}$ via the forward diffusion process (\cref{eq:forward_diffusion,eq:add_noise}), and computing the loss (\cref{eq:ddpm_loss}).
+During the finetuning process for PA-VDM, we simply continue with the conventional video diffusion model training but with our per-frame progressive training noise levels $\displaystyle \rvt_{0:F-1}$.
+In our experiment, we observed that, similar to the sampling noise levels $\displaystyle \bm{\tau}_{0:S}$ in~\cref{eq:linear_schedule}, training on a simple linear noise schedule yielded satisfactory results for all reported experiments.
+During training, the noise levels $\displaystyle \rvt$ is perturbated by a random shift $\displaystyle \delta$ to fully cover of the diffusion timestep range $[0, T)$~\cite{song2020denoising}. $\displaystyle \delta=0.4\epsilon(\rt_i-\rt_{i+1}), \bm{\epsilon} \sim \mathcal{N}( 0 , \mI )$ is randomly sampled for each training iteration and remains constant for all $\displaystyle \rvt_{0:F-1}$ within that iteration.